 My concerns about the relationship are things that I need to address on my own.

 Sometimes individual therapy is absolutely what is called for.
 Other times, it can be detrimental to use individual therapy to address relationship problems.
 In order to have a more complete picture, the therapist needs to observe all partners, interactions between partners, and the relationship dynamics.
 This isn't possible in individual therapy.
 Additionally, couples therapy provides you with an unparalleled opportunity to see your partner in a new light.
 In individual therapy you are likely to miss out on important and valuable insights about your partner.

 The decision to get married is a big one, and I encourage you to take it seriously.
-There are no guarantees in relationships, but premarital counseling is a step you can take to manage the risks of entering into a lifelong financial, legal, and emotional relationship with another person.
+There are no guarantees in relationships, but premarital counseling in Denver is a step you can take to manage the risks of entering into a lifelong financial, legal, and emotional relationship with another person.
 Use this opportunity to get to know yourself, your partner, and your relationship more intimately.
 Get the resources you need to create a relationship that feels safe and secure for both of you.

 When looking for premarital counseling in Denver, CO, chemistry is everything.
 You can schedule a free telehealth consultation to see how it feels to talk with me and to ask any questions you may have.
 If you have particular concerns about premarital therapy, I encourage you to bring them up when we meet!
 Please familiarize yourself with my pricing and logistics before scheduling.